 7. Nerf N-Strike Modulus Regulator

-There you have it, my seven favorite full-automatic Nerf guns you can buy today.
+And there you have it, my picks for the seven best fully automatic Nerf guns you can buy right now.

 Ultra Speed.